 - Teams must be comprised of 75% or more full-time students.
 Student members are expected to make significant contributions to the engineering development cycle of their ASV. - The majority of team members must be college or high school students.
 Teams may also include middle school students.
 Interdisciplinary teams are encouraged. - Teams may be comprised of 25% or less alumni, industry, academic or government partners. - A minimum of three (3) team members are required for safe operations on-site at RoboBoat.

 1.4 Point of Contacts

-RoboBoat Questions:Registration Questions:Technical Questions:autonomy@robonation.orgsupport@robonation.orgroboboat.org/forum
+RoboBoat Questions: autonomy@robonation.org

+Registration Questions: support@robonation.org

+Technical Questions: roboboat.org/forum

 On-Site Logistics/Safety: events@robonation.org 850.642.0536

 SECTION 2: Competition